Citizen Complaint Inspections

 Complaint inspections are done when a citizen is concerned about a potential fire hazard.
 Complaints can be related to buildings or brush management/weed abatement.
 Only complaints within the City of San Diego are inspected.
 For areas outside of the City, contact the jurisdiction of the address in question.

-A complaint about a fire hazard created by brush should be directed to the Fire Hazard Advisor at 619-533-4444.
+A complaint about a fire hazard created by brush should be directed to the Fire Hazard Advisor by submitting a complaint following the link above.

 Weeds are an issue when they create the following problems: